marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 ### Summary of Findings

 On July 13, 2025, at 15:50:03 UTC, the mailbox inquiry@mydfir[.]com received an email appearing to originate from the Duolingo brand.
 The message posed as a collaboration request and used curiosity to encourage the recipient to respond.
+The recipient did not report any interaction with the email.

 Header analysis revealed the email was sent via a freemail account (libero.it) using authenticated SMTP (ESMTPSA).
 The claimed sending host (5[.]9[.]230[.]8) did not match the connecting IP (90[.]160[.]50[.]35), indicating inconsistent sender identification and potential use of obfuscation or non-standard email tools.
 Additionally, the reply-to domain differed from the sending domain, further demonstrating impersonation and typosquatting tactics.